segmentio/segment-docs/src/engage/trait-activation/id-sync.md

 1. Navigate to **Engage** > **Audiences**.
 2. [Create a new Audience](/docs/engage/audiences/).
 From the **Select Destination** tab in the Audience builder, select your destination.
 - If you don't see any destinations to add, you'll need to [add the destination](/docs/connections/destinations/add-destination/#adding-a-destination) to your Engage space first.
-- For existing Audiences, you'll find your connected destination on the Audience Overview page.
+- For existing audiences, you'll find your connected destination on the Audience Overview page.
 3. In the **Event Settings** section, you'll see two options: **Default Setup** and **Customized Setup**.
 To use ID Sync, select [**Customized Setup**](#customized-setup).

 ### Set up ID Sync with Journeys